CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Update the metadata record and add the location PID.

+For a release candidate, add the label to the database and the metadata record.

 Create or upate the resource group page, see [docs: how to create a resource group page](howto_resource_group_page.md).

 Publish news about the new corpus in the portal, see [docs: how to create news in the portal](howto_portal_news.md) .

+## Removing the release candidate status
+For a resource published as release candidate, this status will be removed and the version declared as the final version if no requests for corrections or changes are received within a period of around two weeks.
+The file RELEASE_CANDIDATE.txt has to be removed from the folder in download (ask someone with the needed access rights to to that).
+Remove the release candidate status from the metadata record and the database.